deSagaz/java-sparrow/README.md

-# java-sparrow
+#  Java Sparrow
-Asses your javascript with sparrow-swiftness
+Assess your javascript knowledge with sparrow-swiftness